British property website Zoopla joins rush to stock market

-LONDON Britain's second-largest property website Zoopla plans to list its shares on the London stock market next month to tap into rising confidence in the country's housing sector, potentially valuing the group at about 1 billion pounds.
+LONDON Britain's second-largest property website Zoopla plans to list its shares on the London stock market next month to tap into rising confidence in the country's housing sector, potentially valuing the group at about 1 billion pounds ($1.7 billion).

 Majority owner Daily Mail & General Trust (DMGT) said Zoopla's existing owners planned to sell shares in June to institutional investors and the estate agents who pay to list properties on its websites.